Nek5000/NekDoc/source/faq.rst

 **Where are my solution files and how do I visualize them?**

    By default Nek5000 outputs solution files in the binary ``0.f%05d`` format.
 These can be read by both VisIt and ParaView in conjunction with a meta-data file.
-For more information see `here <https://nek5000.github.io/NekDoc/quickstart.html#visualization>`_.
+For more information see :ref:`qstart_vis`.

 **I have calculated additional fields from my solution (e.g. vorticity), how do I visualize them?**